 - Original SMA Core Dataset (March 2014 to August 2018)

 Points to note

 - The dataset is split into ‘mandatory’ and ‘highly encouraged’ items.
 In addition, some items are only applicable to clinician-reported registries, and others only to patient-reported registries.
 Registries are required to include all relevant mandatory items in their case report forms (or identify actions to work towards their inclusion).

 - The TREAT-NMD network aims to be inclusive.
 If there are any mandatory items that registries are not easily able to implement, they are encouraged to identify any support needs, and/or a plan to work towards their inclusion, and discuss with us.

 - This is a minimum standard dataset; registries may choose to collect additional items of local interest or relevance.

-- An annual revision plan will support continued harmonisation with other data collection initiatives, and allow responsiveness to emerging developments around outcome measures and other key issues.
-This will allow suggested revisions to be accepted throughout the year, and considered and implemented (if appropriate) on an annual basis.
+- A dataset revision process will support continued harmonisation with other data collection initiatives, and allow responsiveness to emerging consensus or developments around outcome measures and other key issues.
+This will also allow suggested revisions to be accepted throughout the year, and considered and implemented (if appropriate) in a streamlined way.